 Starting Mechanism: Like all the generators mentioned above, it also features both recoil and electric start options.

-Starting and Running Watts: It gives 5,225 peak watts, and 4,275 rated watts on propane.
+Starting and Running Watts: It gives 5,225 peak watts and 4,275 rated watts on propane.
 And with gasoline, it generates 5,500 starting watts and 4,500 running watts.

 Fuel Tank Size and Runtime: DuroMax XP5500EH can run up to 7.6 hours at a 50% load on a 20-gallon propane tank.
-And its 3.96-gallon gasoline tank offers a runtime up to 8.9 hours at 50% load.
+And its 3.96-gallon gasoline tank offers a runtime of up to 8.9 hours at 50% load.

 Noise Level: Its decibel rating is lower than all three DuroMax units.
 It operates with a noise level of 69dB.